 The "scorpion" peppers are referred to as such because the pointed end of the pepper is said to resemble a scorpion's stinger.

 I have grown the Trinidad Scorpion Butch T peppers in my home garden and can attest that, yes, they are truly hot.
 They definitely bring that scorpion sting which brings a fiery burn instantly, unlike other superhots that carry more of a blooming heat.
 The pods are roundish and small with a scorpion-like tail, and the skin is rather bumpy like other superhots.

 I enjoy using scorpion peppers to make extra spicy hot sauce, or for dehydrating them to make piquant chili powders, flakes and personal spice blends.
 Even though the heat fades eventually from ground peppers, these still carry a wonderful blaze long after a year.

 Once you get passed the heat, the flavor is quite fruity.

 Where Can I Buy Trinidad Scorpion Butch T?

 You can buy Trinidad Scorpion Butch T seeds, plants, flakes and powders online from several resources, or review my chili pepper seeds resources page to find links to various sources.
-Here some affiliate link for your consideration.
+Here are some affiliate links for your consideration.

 - Butch T Seeds (affiliate link, my friends)

 - Dried Butch T Pods (affiliate link, my friends)